dyne/W3C-DID/docs/specification.md

 ### DID Document Revocation

-To revocate/deactivate a DID document, it is enough to perform a *HTTP POST* request as follow where the **deactivate_id** is the DID to be deactivated, the **ecdh signature** is its eddsa signature using the admin or second-level admin ecdh key and the **id** is te signer DID:
+To revocate/deactivate a DID document, it is enough to perform a *HTTP POST* request as follow where the **deactivate_id** is the DID to be deactivated, the **ecdh signature** is its ecdh signature using the admin or second-level admin ecdh key and the **id** is te signer DID:

 ```bash
 curl -X 'POST' \